India awards inclusive brand of innovation

 In a speech on the opening day, president Pranab Mukherjee called for a Ghandian model of decentralised and distributed innovation for the country — a vision of the future that he said is tied to improvements in education to support the kind of creativity needed to solve India's pressing problems.

 The president's hosting of the event signals a recognition of the value in this inclusive brand of innovation.
 Words by other dignitaries struck a similar chord.
 "Science for society is the new mantra" said science and technology minister Harsh Vardhan.
-Over the course of the week I heard representatives from governments, multilateral institutions, startups and business schools offer praise for India's championing this more democratic way of doing innovation.

 There was talk of a paradigm shift that's fundamental to how we think about people and social innovation — that this is not just about feeding millions of mouths, but harnessing the power of millions of minds.